 With a defined mandate, we can offer investment services to clients with specific needs.
 If you require your portfolio to follow a defined mandate, our approach to selecting an appropriate level of risk for your portfolio will always apply.
-Please speak to your adviser for further information.
+Please contact us for further information.